Samravp/SamraVP/README.md

 My name is Samra Vatan Parast.

-A Microsoft certified data analyst associate with a background in finance and business.
+A data analyst with a background in finance and business.

 I have proven experience working in a fast-paced and demanding environment and handling sensetive and confidential data.